turbot/steampipe-mod-azure-insights/dashboards/azure/docs/azure_subscription_report.md

 This report answers the following questions:

-- What are my Azure subscriptions?
+- What are my subscriptions?
 - What state they are in?